-During the period, costs were recharged to AB Mauri (UK) Limited from the ABF group amounting to £95,000 (2021: £927,000).
-These costs are for professional fees relating to a project within the Mauri division in the China region for the restructure and sale of entities to a joint venture company.
+During the period, costs were recharged to AB Mauri (UK) Limited from the ABF group amounting to £nil (2022: £95,000).
+These costs were for professional fees relating to a project within the Mauri division in the China region for the restructure and sale of entities to a joint venture company.